zk4/vimrc/readme.md

 # Quick Tutorial
 ## move arond
-move around like emacs if you want.
+Move around like emacs if you want.
 <c-b>    move cursor one character left
 <c-f>    move cursor one character right
 <c-a>    move cursor to the begin of line